Rafael-Kauati/CSLP-projects/Projeto/Deliverable_5/README.md

 ## OPENCV Disclosure
 In this code and the previous deliverable 4, we use openCV to manage videos and frames.

-The OpenCV library converts YUV frames to RGB frames internaly, and while the option for maintaning YUV compatibility was once implemented, it was removed.
+The OpenCV library converts YUV frames to RGB frames internally, and while the option for maintaining YUV compatibility was once implemented, it was removed.

 We must keep in mind that a lot of the large .bin files created by our supposed "compression" algorithm became twice as large as the original file largely due to this fact, and with some more time parts of our code should be rewritten to remove the need for OpenCV, so as to manipulate the input YUV videos manually.